2015 V.League 1

-The 2015 V.League 1 (known as the Toyota V.League 1 for sponsorship reasons) season was the 59th season of the V.League 1, the highest division of Football in Vietnam.
+The 2015 V.League 1 (known as the Toyota V.League 1 for sponsorship reasons) season was the 32nd season of the V.League 1, the highest division of Vietnamese football and the 15th as a professional league.
 The season began on 4 January 2015 and finished on 20 September 2015.

 Changes from last season

 Team changes

 The following teams have changed division since the 2014 season.